Fertility Frequently Asked Questions

 Participation in an ART program can be stressful and emotional.
 We encourage couples considering or pursuing ART therapy to attend group support sessions such as those offered by RESOLVE, a national infertility support group.
 We can also refer you to private counselors for individualized care.

-Additional expenses to consider may include loss of wages from time missed at work, as well as, expenses incurred by travel and accommodations for our out-of-town patients.
-In addition, the medications employed in ART procedures (hCG and GnRH analogs) are very expensive.
-All of these factors must be considered in ascertaining the financial feasibility of participation in an ART program.
+Additional expenses to consider may include loss of wages from time missed at work, as well as expenses incurred by travel and accommodations for our out-of-town patients.
+In addition, the medications employed in ART procedures can be very expensive.
+All of these factors must be considered in determining the financial ability to participate in an ART program.

 We are sensitive to the tremendous financial investment that couples make to participate in this program.
-We continuously strive to keep our costs manageable and we seek funded research protocols in which ART costs for the participants may be defrayed.
+We continuously strive to keep our costs manageable, and we seek funded research protocols in which ART costs for the participants may be reduced.
 In addition, through the efforts of our professional organizations, we are actively lobbying both at the state and national levels for insurance coverage for ART.

 What are my chances for success?